nfqakademija/worldofevents/README.md

 # World of Events

-The best project in the world of events.
+The best project in the World Of Events.

 We'll add more stuff here later.

 sudo rm -rf /

-Install gentoo!
+Install gentoo!!!!!!!